Miscellaneous Jobs &

 Applicants must submit the following materials to be considered for the position:

-SUNY Ulster is an Affirmative Action/Equal Opportunity Employer.
-The college encourages applications from all qualified applicants.
 Applicants who are protected under the Americans with Disabilities Act and who, due to a disability, require accommodations for completing the application process, testing (if required for the position), or the interview, should notify the Human Resources Office 10 working days before the accommodation is required.

 Neither the smoking of tobacco (nor other substances) nor the use of electronic vaporizers is permitted on the campus grounds.

 SUNY Ulster does not reimburse applicants for travel, lodging or any other costs incurred by applicant to attend interviews.
 All interviewing costs incurred will be the responsibility of the applicant.
 Meeting the minimum qualifications does not guarantee an interview.
+Internal applicants are not guaranteed an interview.

 Conditions of Employment